fulvius31/ip-neigh-sdk30/README.md

 # How to import

 Step 1.
-Add the JitPack repository to your build file
+Add the JitPack repository in your root `build.gradle` file at the end of repositories
 ```gradle
 allprojects {
   repositories {